My mission statement...

 I have started several young horses both in Europe & the US, and competed several of them in breed shows.
 I have experience with a large variety of breeds, from warmbloods to thoroughbreds, ponies to draft horses, with an emphasis on baroque breeds.

 I have helped several students achieve their USDF Bronze and Silver medals scores, and have actively coached Gold medalists as well.

-Giving back to the dressage community is an important part of my commitment to the sport, and as such I have served in 2017 on the board of the USDF Region 9 GMO Houston Dressage Society as Historian/Social Media coordinator, and currently participate to the Website improvement committee with the Region 8 GMO NEDA (New England Dressage Association).
+Giving back to the dressage community is an important part of my commitment to the sport, and as such I have served in 2017 on the board of the USDF Region 9 GMO Houston Dressage Society as Historian/Social Media coordinator, and currently member of the Board pf Director of the Region 8 GMO NEDA (New England Dressage Association) as Sponsorship Coordinator.

 I am currently based out of Settlement Farm in Townsend, Massachusetts, and welcome trailer-in lessons.
 I am also available for weekend clinics either in New England, or anywhere in the US.

 Champion - NEDA Year-End Award First Level Open with Southern Belle SWF